Dumfries: Culture

 Dumfries got its nickname 'Queen of the South' from David Dunbar, a local poet, who in 1857 stood in the general election.
 In one of his addresses he called Dumfries "Queen of the South" and this became synonymous with the town.

 The term doonhamer comes from the way that natives of Dumfries over the years have referred to the area when working away from home.
 The town is often referred to as doon hame in the Scots language (down home).
 The term doonhamer followed, to describe those that originate from Dumfries.
 The Doonhamers is also the nickname of Queen of the South who represent Dumfries and the surrounding area in the Scottish Football League.
 The crest of Dumfries contains the words, "A Lore Burne".
 In the history of Dumfries close to the town was the marsh through which ran the Loreburn whose name became the rallying cry of the town in times of attack – A Lore Burne (meaning 'to the muddy stream').

 In 2017 Dumfries was ranked the happiest place in Scotland by Rightmove.

-Museums
+Museums, parks and libraries

 Located on top of a small hill, Dumfries Museum is centred on the 18th-century windmill which stands above the town.
 Included are fossil footprints left by prehistoric reptiles, the wildlife of the Solway marshes, tools and weapons of the earliest peoples of the region and stone carvings of Scotland's first Christians.
 On the top floor of the museum is a camera obscura.

 Based in the control tower near Tinwald Downs, the aviation museum has an extensive indoor display of memorabilia, much of which has come via various recovery activities.
 During the second world war, aerial navigation was taught at Dumfries also at Wigtown and nearby Annan was a fighter training unit.
 RAF Dumfries doubled as an important maintenance unit and aircraft storage unit.
 The museum is run by the Dumfries and Galloway Aviation Group and is the only private aviation museum in Scotland.
 The restored control tower of the former World War II airfield is now a listed building.
 The museum is run by volunteers and houses a large and ever expanding aircraft collection, aero engines and a display of artefacts and personal histories relating to aviation, past and present.
 It is also home to the Loch Doon Spitfire.
 Both civil aviation and military aviation are represented.